sasadangelo/langchain-tutorials/lesson-4/README.md

-# Lesson 4: a simple Chatbot with Context with context
+# Lesson 4: a simple Chatbot with context

 In this lesson I will show you how to implement a simple Chatbot with context just reworking a bit the code in the lesson 3.
 I assume you already know how you can switch from one provider to another, by default, the Ollama provider is set with the LLama 3 model.